folio-org/stripes-cli/doc/troubleshooting.md

   2. The module must be associated with a tenant
   3. The user must be assigned the app's permission `module.[appName].enabled`

-Given you've already [logged into Okapi](./commands.md#okapi-login-command), check to see if the user has permissions to your app.
+Given you are already [logged into Okapi](./commands.md#okapi-login-command), check to see if the user has permissions to your app.
 For example:
 ```
 stripes perm view --user diku_admin
 ```

-See [assigning permissions](./commands.md#assigning-permissions) if you need to add the module descriptor to Okapi, or assign the module to a tenant, or assign module permissions to a user.
+See [assigning permissions](./commands.md#assigning-permissions) if you need to add the module descriptor to Okapi, assign the module to a tenant, or assign module permissions to a user.

 ## Global install on Windows with Yarn 1.5.1